After you've written your Hangout app, it's time to actually run it inside of a Hangout. This document walks you through that process.

 - Choose the Developer tab.

 The app loads and appears in the active apps list on the left with a special icon ( ) that indicates that it is running as a private app.
-Only project members of your Google Developers Console team will be able to see the app.
+Only project members of your Google API Console team will be able to see the app.

 Private apps display a special toolbar at the top, which is labeled Manage Developed Apps.
 The toolbar contains four buttons, which are useful for debugging your app during development: